 Why is equanimity important?

-The way we normally treat thoughts, emotions, people, places, things (i.e., everything in life) is by judging, labeling, and categorizing them.
-We cling to (and chase) what we determine to be pleasant.
-And, we push away (run from, avoid) what we determine to be unpleasant.
+The way we normally treat thoughts, emotions, people, places, things (i.e., everything in life) is by labeling, categorizing, and judging them.
+We grasp after what we determine to be pleasant.
+And, we push away what we determine to be unpleasant.

 Equanimity dictates we adopt a neutral view instead.
 Drop the labels and judgment, and see reality as it is - without the mental filters and constructs we usually place on top of it.

 This view goes hand-in-hand with impermanence.
 It's difficult to apply equanimity if we don't realize that everything comes into being, exists for a time, and ceases.
-And, if we apply equanimity consistently, it will combat our minds' attempts to make everything permanent by "clinging to" this and "pushing away" that.
+And, if we apply equanimity consistently, it will combat our minds' attempts to make everything permanent by continuously "grasping after" this and "pushing away" that.

 Equanimity has another benefit: it helps end the self-imposed suffering (worry, anxiety, frustration, depression, et cetera) that comes from labeling, judging, and generally trying to control experience.